 If small businesses could use safer and quicker digital payments instead of cash, they could develop credit histories and receive formal financing to expand or hire more employees.
 Moreover, if merchants transact primarily using digital payments, then the customers who rely on them would be more motivated to as well.
 Those customers would then receive similar benefits, including developing their own credit histories and ensuring that their money remained secure.

 To address these issues and give small merchants around the world the digital technology, services, and training they need to thrive, Mastercard and Accion are launching a first-of-its-kind partnership, bringing our worldwide networks and resources together to transform millions of undeserved micro and small businesses around the world.

 Over the next four years, our insights, innovations and investments will reach up to 10 million people.
 We’ll help microbusinesses successfully operate in and benefit from the digital economy.
 By helping these entrepreneurs and the financial service providers that serve them, we expect to see further financial inclusion, economic growth, and job creation around the world.

-Mastercard’s Center for Inclusive Growth Fund is independently providing a separate, major grant to support this work.
+The Mastercard Impact Fund is independently providing a separate, major grant to support this work.
 And Mastercard’s support extends well beyond the financial: its team will commit their time and expertise to help us understand the challenges that underserved microbusinesses face, and will develop solutions through research, data analytics, and R&D capabilities to refine the work that we do together.

 We’ll also support the fintech startups that are creating a more inclusive digital ecosystem for micro merchants; Quona Capital, Accion Venture Lab, and Mastercard’s Start Path will leverage their combined effort to help ensure that the transformation of digital financial services benefits the undeserved.